xoneUpx/logseq/pages/gnupg.md

 - gpg uses v1 by default?
+On some systems only?